CanonicalLtd/maas-docs/en/api.md

 for the specified IP address.

 **all** (*Boolean*): Optional.
 (Admin users only) If True, all reserved IP addresses will be shown.
-(By default, only addresses of type 'User reserved' that are assigned to the requesting user are shown.)
+(By default, only addresses of type \'User reserved\' that are assigned to the requesting user are shown.)

 **owner** (*String*): Optional.
 (Admin users only) If specified, filters the list to show only IP addresses owned by the specified username.